drvdijk/dotfiles/README.md

 ## Idea (wip)

-On a clean machine (either Mac or Linux), clone this git repo and run setup.sh:
+On a clean machine (either Mac or Linux), clone this git repo:

     git clone --recursive https://github.com/drvdijk/dotfiles.git ~/.dotfiles

+ And run setup.sh

     ~/.dotfiles/setup.sh

 This step should not install any software, but just link dotfiles.
 Afterwards you'd run (eg):